 Foresters Community Volunteer grants allow members to plan local volunteer activities for their families and other Foresters members, creating exciting opportunities – like a Foresters Care Packages activity.
 Foresters can provide you with up to $2,000 in grant funding, as well as tools and resources to help ensure that your care kit activity is successful.
 You and your family members could put together hygiene kits for a local homeless shelter or comfort kits for children in crisis, for example.

 But the possibilities for using your grant are endless, and we’ll help you along the way!
 Just pick a cause close to your heart and get ready to make a meaningful difference.

-You might choose to organise a food drive for a community shelter, replenish a school library, clean up a park or public space, arrange a supply drive for an animal shelter, plant or refurbish a community garden or even host a fundraiser for an organisation in need using your grant as seed money.
+You might choose to organize a food drive for a community shelter, replenish a school library, clean up a park or public space, arrange a supply drive for an animal shelter, plant or refurbish a community garden or even host a fundraiser for an organization in need using your grant as seed money.

 Remember, it’s always a good idea to touch base with a charity you want to support to find out what their greatest needs are.
 Circumstances can change quickly, so knowing that you’re providing them with what they currently require makes your efforts even more appreciated.

 To find out more about what’s involved in a Foresters grant activity before organizing one yourself, you can attend one being hosted in your area.
 You’ll find out how they work and who they can help – and the incredible difference you and your family can make when you organize an activity of your own!

 If you’re making it a family affair, the kind of volunteering you choose will obviously depend upon the age of your children.
 Consider their attention span and stamina when choosing a volunteer activity, whether it’s through Foresters or one you do on your own, and make sure your kids understand what you’re doing, why you’re doing it and who you’ll be helping so that they can become as invested as you are in the process.